-Post-Induction Therapy (PIT) is designed to introduce a disease concept of developmental immaturity to counselors and therapists who work with codependence issues.
-The premise of PIT is that childhood trauma, including child abuse and neglect, is the origin of developmental immaturity.
-This intensive weeklong course, developed solely for the formal training of therapists, focuses on Pia Mellody’s pioneering work in developing therapeutic techniques for identifying and treating the underlying trauma of most addictive and dysfunctional processes.
+Post-Induction Therapy (PIT) is designed to introduce a disease concept of developmental immaturity to counselors and therapist who work with codependence issues.
+The premise of PIT I that childhood trauma, including child abuse and neglect, is the origin of developmental immaturity.
+This intensive week-long course, developed solely for the formal training of therapists, focuses on Pia Mellody’s pioneering work in developing therapeutic techniques for identifying and treating the underlying trauma of most addictive and dysfunctional processes.

 - Discuss the issue of codependency in terms of having an unhealthy relationship with self and others due to developmental arrest from childhood relational trauma resulting in developmental immaturity.

 - Describe the five core issues and the five secondary symptoms of developmental immaturity.

 - Describe the Post Induction Therapy model and the four phases of treatment.

 - Apply techniques to assist clients in describing and writing about their issues of childhood relational trauma and abuse and struggle around the five core symptoms.

 - Demonstrate debriefing, a primary psychosocial tool, in the Post Induction Therapy model.

 - Explain the concepts of the Wounded Child, the Adapted Wounded Child, the Adapted Adult Wounded Child, and the Functional Adult and how these are seen in the client.